 Letters of Noncompliance (LON), Notices of Violation (NOV), etc. in the past 12 months

-March 2020 – Carrollton, GA - Southwire received a Notice of Violation (NOV) from the City of Carrollton for exceeding our zinc daily maximum sewer permit discharge limit in February.
-Initial evaluation of the site’s process water sources did not show elevated levels of zinc.
-Southwire is continuing to investigate the potential cause of this permit exceedance.
+August 2020 – Carrollton, GA - Southwire received a Notice of Violation (NOV) from the City of Carrollton for exceeding our total suspended solids (TSS) daily maximum sewer permit discharge limit in July.
+Subsequent samples in July and August indicated TSS levels below the permit limit.
+We will continue to monitor the discharge for signs of elevated TSS levels.
 No monetary penalty is expected.